LUMIQ unveils emPower Pryzm, a Data Reliability Platform purpose-built for the Modern Financial Services Enterprise

 Harnessing AI-powered precision and mastery, emPower Pryzm enables Financial Services Enterprises to achieve data accuracy and decision-making precision akin to Formula 1 racing.

-NEW YORK, Sept.
+NEW YORK and NEW DELHI, Sept.
 12, 2023 /PRNewswire/ -- LUMIQ, a leading FSI Data and Analytics company, announced the launch of emPower Pryzm, a Data Reliability Platform that guarantees utmost reliability and accuracy of enterprise data.

 Shoaib Mohammad, CEO and Founder of LUMIQ, said, "The significance of reliable data in financial services is monumental, decisions hinge on precision, depth, and trust.
 While tools available today touch upon data monitoring and observability, they often miss the holistic approach required to master the vastness of data-driven enterprises.
 No product in the market today is as comprehensive and tailored as emPower Pryzm."